 Marine protected area (MPA) network development

-The Government of Canada is making important progress in expanding its network of MPAs.
-Federal MPA legislated authorities are committed to working with provincial and territorial counterparts, Aboriginal groups, industry and environmental non-governmental organizations to build a national network of MPAs.
+The Government of Canada is making important progress on its marine conservation network.
+Federal Marine Protected Area (MPA) legislated authorities including Fisheries and Oceans Canada, Parks Canada and Environment and Climate Change Canada are committed to working with provincial and territorial counterparts, First Nations and Indigenous organizations, industry and environmental non-governmental organizations to build a national network of MPAs and other conservation areas.

 Canada's National Network

 Canada's national network of MPAs will be composed of 13 networks that share a common foundation (vision, goals, principles, design and eligibility criteria, management approach, and so on).
-The 13 networks will be created in spatially-defined bioregions that cover Canada's Exclusive Economic Zone (EEZ) and the Great Lakes.
+The 13 networks will be created in spatially-defined bioregions (CSAS SAR - 2009/056) that cover Canada's Exclusive Economic Zone (EEZ) and the Great Lakes.
 A bioregion is a biogeographic division of Canada's marine environment based on ecological attributes.

 A Policy Framework for Canada's National Network of MPAs has been approved in principle.
 This document sets the policy direction for establishing a national network of MPAs that conforms to international best practices and targets conservation objectives identified through existing integrated oceans management processes.